 time out market lisbon the brutal truth cheat sheet 1

-If you purchased the Lisboa Card, it covers unlimited metro, tram, and bus travel, making it a highly practical investment for multiple days downtown.
+If you purchased the Lisboa Card, it covers unlimited metro, tram, and bus travel — a practical investment for multiple days downtown.
 Alternatively, from Praça do Comércio, the riverside walk along the Tagus River takes about 10 minutes on foot and is worth doing at least once.

-• Transit Hack: Trams and buses also terminate at Cais do Sodré, meaning Time Out Market Lisbon functions as a natural anchor point for a broader Baixa and Alfama walking itinerary.
+Pro Tip: Trams and buses also terminate at Cais do Sodré, making Time Out Market Lisbon a natural anchor point for a broader Baixa and Alfama walking itinerary.

 Secure a seat before you order anything.
 This is not optional.

-The communal wooden tables fill up with extraordinary speed during peak hours.
-The electronic buzzers handed out by stalls vibrate violently and flash red LED lights.
-You will hear that high-pitched frequency bouncing off every hard surface in the hall.
-That sound is the sound of people who have hot food and nowhere to sit.
+The communal wooden tables fill up with speed during peak hours.
+The electronic buzzers handed out by stalls vibrate and flash red when your food is ready.
+You will hear that high-pitched frequency bouncing off every hard surface in the hall — that sound is the sound of people who have hot food and nowhere to sit.

 time out market lisbon the brutal truth cheat sheet 2